cfkubo/rmq-workshop/docker/readme.md

-## RabbitMQ workshop is designed to get hands on experience with OSS RabbitMQ on Docker.
+## RabbitMQ workshop is designed to get hands on operational experience with OSS RabbitMQ on Docker.

 ![RabbitMQ Screenshot](../static/rabbitmq-new.png)